DesmondWillowbrook/Certificate-Generator/README.md

 ![Image with bounding boxes for text](box_illustration.png)

 You can mess with the fonts, font sizes, spacing and define custom bounding boxes in [main.py](main.py).

+## Security

+This program only generates a photo that looks like a certificate.
+This is very easily forgable and thus should not be used as a proper document.

+To ensure security/non-fungibility, what you _can_ do is use [GnuPG](https://www.gnupg.org/) to cryptographically sign these documents to prove that they are valid.

+For more, you can do is read the [documentation](https://www.gnupg.org/gph/en/manual/c14.html) and [ a convenient signing menthod here](https://www.gnupg.org/gph/en/manual/x135.html#AEN160).